 The CLEAR protocols are in use at dozens of chiropractic offices around the world, with consistently positive results.
 Patient care can easily be coordinated and communicated across multiple centers, and our network of ethical and professional doctors can count on each other for patient referrals, ongoing support, and clinical advice.
 Patient outcome measures are based around objective standards that are consistent with the highest standards of the chiropractic and orthopedic communities.

 There is no shortage of people around the world who are seeking answers and alternative methods of treating scoliosis.
-CLEAR Institute has certified clinics in Sydney, Singapore, Tokyo, Panama, South Africa, and Indonesia.
+CLEAR Institute has certified clinics in Canada, Singapore, Tokyo, and Panama.
 We have opportunities in Bulgaria, Romania, Jamaica, Mexico City, Poland, Dubai, the United Kingdom, the Philippines, and many more countries across the globe.
 If you are interested in becoming an international scoliosis chiropractor, the CLEAR Scoliosis Institute has pre-established connections with opportunities for you!

 We believe chiropractic has the potential to change spines -

 For those chiropractors who find themselves called to serve the scoliosis population, CLEAR Scoliosis Certification provides a comprehensive, effective, and evidence-based approach to achieving consistently excellent results in people suffering from this spinal disorder.